turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 Approaches:

-1. Client stubbing - Stubbing methods on provided client
-2. Client stubbing - Stubbing methods on our own wrapper client
+1. Client stubbing - Stubbing methods on provided (or our own wrapper) client
-3. Client stubbing - Wrapper client combined with Mock client
-4. Transit-layer mocking - JSON fixtures
+2. Transit-layer mocking - JSON fixtures
-5. Whole-hog mock it at the source AKA VCR
+3. Whole-hog mock it at the source AKA VCR
-6. Client integration -- building a dup service approach

 ### Setup: